- Ocean Nova

 Wildlife abounds with something for everyone in Spitsbergen.
 For birders, the 14th of July Glacier is home to purple sandpipers, common eiders, barnacle geese and Arctic terns; while Alkefjellet is home to nesting brunich guillemots and thick-billed murres.
 Observe authentic reindeer in the wild with camera ready for visits to sites like Ny London, Sundneset and Alkhornet.
 Search for polar bears at Phippsoya and Isbukta, two of their preferred places for hunting – meaning great potential to observe and photograph them in action.
 The walrus sanctuary off Moffen Island is another place that may be visited offering great opportunities for snapshots of walrus from the sea.
 Watch for beluga whales and colorful tundra meadow displays complemented by immense glaciers.

 A big part of appreciating Spitsbergen comes from understanding the culture, not just how people live today, but how this land was first explored.
 Whaling was a key industry here with evidence observed at landing sites such as Smeerenburg.
+Colorful tundra meadows are complimented by glaciers and there is sometimes a rare chance to spot beluga whales.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.